Kometa-Team/ImageMaid/README.md

 ### Continuous Schedule

-Plex Image Cleanup can be run either immediately or on a schedule.
+ImageMaid can be run either immediately or on a schedule.
 The default behavior is to run immediately to run using a schedule simply pass in the `Schedule` Option.

-Add a Schedule Block to the `Schedule` Option to run Plex Image Cleanup using a continuous schedule.
+Add a Schedule Block to the `Schedule` Option to run ImageMaid using a continuous schedule.

 * **Shell Command:** `-sc` or `--schedule "05:00|weekly(sunday)"`